The 10 Best Achilles Stretches For Runners

 Two people doing calf raises.

-Keeping your Achilles tendons happy and healthy will take some strength training exercises.
+To keep your Achilles tendons happy and healthy, you will need to do some strength training exercises.

-To strengthen your calf muscles, you can add some of the following exercises into your weight training program:
+To strengthen your calf muscles (gastrocnemius and soleus), you can add some of the following calf strengthening exercises into your weight training program:

 • Box jumps